Nerang Eagles S.C.

 Nerang Eagles Soccer Club is a semi-professional soccer club based in Nerang, Queensland, Australia.
-The club play in the Football Queensland Premier League 3 − South Coast, the fourth flight of men's soccer in Queensland and the fifth flight of Australian soccer.
+The club play in the Football Queensland Premier League 4 − South Coast, the fifth flight of men's soccer in Queensland and the sixth flight of Australian soccer.
 The Eagles won the inaugural Gold Coast top-flight premiership and championship in 1975.

 After forming in 1972, the club became one of the founding members of the Gold Coast and District Soccer Association in 1975.
 Following the club's success in the first season of the Gold Coast senior competition, The Eagles would leave the Association in 1976 to join the lower divisions in Brisbane, only a year after it had been established.
 The club saw success in Brisbane with various premierships, championships and promotions before rejoining the renamed Gold Coast Premier League in 1997.
 The club played at the Nerang Velodrome upon establishment until moving to Glennon Park in 1987, where The Eagles currently play.